Counseling, Advising and Testing Center

 - Sentence structure and syntax: word order, relationships between and among clauses, and agreement, as well as how grammar relates to communication beyond the sentence level.

 It is strongly recommended that students visit the Writing Lab in Pearson Hall, room 207, to review their writing skills prior to testing.
-A minimum score of 8 is needed to successfully satisfy this requirement.
-The English Proficiency Exam is administered by appointment only.
-Contact 205.929.1824 to schedule.
+A minimum score of 5 is needed to successfully satisfy this requirement.
 Retesting is allowed after 24 hours of testing.
 A fee of $10 is required to be paid at the Business Office prior to retesting.

 Senior EXIT Exam

 The Senior EXIT Exam is a requirement of all Miles College graduates.
 Students must successfully complete the EPE prior to taking the EXIT exam.
 Testing is scheduled during the months of September, October, November, February, March and April.
 Notification of results is communicated to the student within two weeks of testing.
 See your academic division for more information.

 Reasonable accommodations to the manner in which tests are administered are available.
 Accommodations include but are not limited to the following: